-Information from USA Baseball Medical & Safety Advisory Committee with help by the American Sports Medicine Institute, USA Baseball News, Journal of Blomechanics, The American Journal of Sports Medicine (2006), and wwwmib.com/pitch-smart/risk-factors

-The following recommendations are not specifically fom Ripken Baseball.
-We simply compiled the information and encourage each coach/parent to conduct further research and make the best decision for their player.
+Information from USA Baseball Medical & Safety Advisory Committee with help by the American Sports Medicine Institute, USA Baseball News, Journal of Blomechanics, The American Journal of Sports Medicine (2006), and wwwmib.com/pitch-smart/risk-factors compiled the information and encourage each coach/parent to conduct further research and make the best decision for their player.
 Always consult a physician if you have any concerns.